goldragoon/xkcd-downloader/README.md

 # xkcd Downloader

 Ever been bored and wanted offline access to [xkcd](https://xkcd.com/)?
-This software downloads each xkcd comic starting from the latest one.
-To facilitate easier reading, comics are stored in year->month subdirectories.
+This software downloads each comic from xkcd skipping those already downloaded without the need for SQL, complex command line arguments etc. To facilitate easier reading, comics are stored in year->month subdirectories.

 # Installation